amikos-tech/chroma-cookbook/docs/index.md

 Latest ChromaDB version: [0.5.0](https://github.com/chroma-core/chroma/releases/tag/0.5.0)

+## New and Noteworthy

+- 🔥[Ollama Embeddings](integrations/ollama/embeddings.md) - We've enhanced the content to include information about Ollama embedding models with recommendations which models to use - 📅`9-May-2024`

 ## Getting Started

 We suggest you first head to the [Concepts](core/concepts.md) section to get familiar with ChromaDB concepts, such as